-- 1 If you understand what kickback is and how it happens then you can reduce or eliminate the element of surprise.
+- If you understand what kickback is and how it happens then you can reduce or eliminate the element of surprise.
 By being prepared you reduce the risk.
-Kickback is usually quite mild, but it can sometimes be very sudden and violent. - 2 Always hold the chain saw firmly with your right hand on the rear handle and your left hand on the front handle.
+Kickback is usually quite mild, but it can sometimes be very sudden and violent. - 2 Always hold the chain saw firmly with your right hand on the top handle and your left hand on the front handle.
 Wrap your fingers and thumbs around the handles.
 You should use this grip whether you are right-handed or left-handed.
 This grip minimizes the effect of kickback and lets you keep the chain saw under control.
-Do not let go of the handles!

-3 Most kickback accidents happen during limbing.
+Most kickback accidents happen during limbing.
 Make sure you are standing firmly and that there is nothing in the way that might make you trip or lose your balance.